Share this article

 Debt consolidation isn’t always the answer.
 Check out these 3 alternatives:

-- Create or update your budget: At MyBudget, we’re a tad biased (okay, maybe a lot!) because we believe budgeting is the most important way to get a strong hold of your debt and visualise all of your finances.
+2. Create or update your budget: at MyBudget, we’re a tad biased (okay, maybe a lot!) because we believe budgeting is the most important way to get a strong hold of your debt and visualise all of your finances.
 Think of it as your financial GPS, guiding you through every stage of life.
 With a realistic budget and good financial habits tailored to your lifestyle and goals, you can’t go wrong.
-Whether you need a budget refresh or are just starting out, a thorough look at your finances and some discipline could help you dodge debt consolidation altogether.
+Whether you need a budget refresh or are just starting out, a thorough look at your finances and some discipline could help you dodge debt consolidation altogether

-- Credit Counselling & Debt Management Plans: The National Debt Helpline and community-based credit counselors offer advice and negotiation assistance.
+3. Credit counselling & debt management plans: the National Debt Helpline and community-based credit counselors offer advice and negotiation assistance.
 These services can be valuable, but if you find you require a more comprehensive, personalised management, MyBudget provides tailored, hands-on support to ensure you get the best possible outcome.

 Should I consolidate all my debt?

-Meet Callum and Sally, a couple who recently joined the MyBudget family.
+Let me tell you about Callum and Sally; a couple who recently joined the MyBudget family.
 They were juggling an overwhelming 17 different debts, including some private loans from family members, on top of their home loan and personal loans.
 Their monthly debt repayments totaled $5,841, leaving them financially stretched and stressed.

 MyBudget Loans stepped in and fought hard to offer a loan for debt consolidation that would make a real difference.
 Through their dedicated efforts, they managed to bring their monthly payments down to just $4,099, a saving of $1,741 per month!
 This massive reduction allowed them to repay their family debts and even freed up an additional $33,000 for much-needed home renovations.